Teacher: Teachers and school discipline

-Obligation to honor students rights
+Obligation to honor students' rights

 Sudbury-model democratic schools claim that popularly based authority can maintain order more effectively than dictatorial authority for governments and schools alike.
 They also claim that in these schools the preservation of public order is easier and more efficient than anywhere else.
 Primarily because rules and regulations are made by the community as a whole, thence the school atmosphere is one of persuasion and negotiation, rather than confrontation since there is no one to confront.
 Sudbury model democratic schools' proponents argue that a school that has good, clear laws, fairly and democratically passed by the entire school community, and a good judicial system for enforcing these laws, is a school in which community discipline prevails, and in which an increasingly sophisticated concept of law and order develops, against other schools today, where rules are arbitrary, authority is absolute, punishment is capricious, and due process of law is unknown.

 Occupational hazards

 Teachers face several occupational hazards in their line of work, including occupational stress, which can negatively impact teachers' mental and physical health, productivity, and students' performance.
 Stress can be caused by organizational change, relationships with students, fellow teachers, and administrative personnel, working environment, expectations to substitute, long hours with a heavy workload, and inspections.
 Teachers are also at high risk for occupational burnout.

 A 2000 study found that 42% of UK teachers experienced occupational stress, twice the figure for the average profession.
 A 2012 study found that teachers experienced double the rate of anxiety, depression, and stress than average workers.

 There are several ways to mitigate the occupational hazards of teaching.
 Organizational interventions, like changing teachers' schedules, providing support networks and mentoring, changing the work environment, and offering promotions and bonuses, may be effective in helping to reduce occupational stress among teachers.
 Individual-level interventions, including stress-management training and counseling, are also used to relieve occupational stress among teachers.

 Apart from this, teachers are often not given sufficient opportunities for professional growth or promotions.
 This leads to some stagnancy, as there is not sufficient interests to enter the profession.
-An organisation in India called Centre for Teacher Accreditation (CENTA) is working to reduce this hazard, by trying to open opportunities for teachers in India.
+An organisation in India called Center for Teacher Accreditation (CENTA) is working to reduce this hazard, by trying to open opportunities for teachers in India.